SherineAwad/Downsampling/README.md

 Dropping reads is not as simple as discarding lines in a SAM file at random using unix commands.
 As in the paired short-read sequencing technology, reads come in pairs.
 If we drop reads line by line, we risk dropping a read and keeping its mate, and vice versa.
 In addition to the issues of supplementary and secondary alignments.
-I here are different strategies of downsampling.
+Here are different strategies of downsampling.

 Change the config.yaml file appropriately according to your data.